Real Estate in San Jose, Costa Rica

 When we asked expats what advice they would give a foreigner before buying a property in San Jose, they said:

 "When buying property in San Jose, it is important to research the area and the local laws and regulations.
 It is also important to understand the local real estate market and to work with a reputable real estate agent or lawyer who is familiar with the area.
 Additionally, it is important to understand the taxes and fees associated with purchasing property in Costa Rica, as well as the process for obtaining a residency visa.
-Finally, it is important to ensure that the property is free of any liens or encumbrances before making a purchase," explained one person living in San Jose, Costa Rica.
+Finally, it is important to ensure that the property is free of any liens or encumbrances before making a purchase," said one expat in San Jose.

 Are foreigners allowed to own property in San Jose?